isbadawi/isbadawi.github.io/source/_posts/2014-04-23-the-compositional-nature-of-vim.markdown

 use, and is the main thing I try to impress upon beginning vim users whenever the opportunity arises.
-Having this pointed out to me would certainly would have saved me a lot of time, as many of the "tricks" that I learned piecemeal during my first few years using vim were just special cases of this sort of composition.
+Having this pointed out to me would certainly would have saved me a lot of time, as many of the "tricks" that I learned piecemeal during my first few years using vim were just instances of this sort of composition.

 [commentary]: https://github.com/tpope/vim-commentary